-With the upcoming 2018 mid-term election, NASW-WI has prepared this fact sheet so you can be registered and vote.
+With the upcoming 2020 election, NASW-WI has prepared this fact sheet so you can be registered to vote and have your voice heard.

 Have I got the right photo ID to vote?